Eyeing exports, China steps up research into military drones

 “The industry has a very low entry threshold,” he said, adding his company is focusing on military drones that can play a role in counter-terrorism and riot control operations.

-Many defense firms also make and sell missiles and rockets to arm drones, heightening the appeal for international buyers, analysts said.
+Many defence firms also make and sell missiles and rockets to arm drones, heightening the appeal for international buyers, analysts said.